 Blood that isn’t oxygenated returns back to the heart (from the body) and enters the right atrium, then the right ventricle.
 From there, it is pumped into the lungs to become oxygenated, and then flows into the left atrium and ventricle, respectively.
 Then the oxygen rich blood is pumped throughout the body via the aorta and arteries.

-Mitral Valve Regurgitation is caused when the mitral valve wear out.
+Mitral Valve Regurgitation is caused when the mitral valve wears out.
 And this is when a heart murmur is heard.

 It can be secondary to periodontal disease… this is what happened to Lance. 🙁 His teeth were so bad.
 But after he was diagnosed with this heart condition, it wasn’t advised for him to have any more dentals.
 Why?
 Because he could die under anesthesia.

-Here’s Lance with his flying squirrel, but his favorite toy is the lamb chop.
-He adored that toy so much that I bought a ton of them.
+Here’s Lance with his flying squirrel, but his favorite toy is Lamb Chop.
+He adored that toy so much that I bought quite a few of them.

-Here’s his catchall of toys before the fire consumed them.
+Here’s his collections toys before the fire consumed them.
 Most of his toys are missing limbs.

 Sudden Cardiac Arrest